DAS-OATs/astrocook/docs/merge.md

 The same method can be used to combine more than two spectra.

-⚠️ **When sessions are combined, only the spectra are actually combined.
-All other data structures are not considered.**
+⚠️ **When sessions are combined, the data structures associated with the spectrum (line lists and system lists) are merged.**

 ## Rebin the combined spectrum